Employment

 Read the detailed methodology document for this data.

 The Annual Population Survey updated its ethnicity questions in 2011.
-As a result, estimates from before and after 2011 may not be consistent, and data for individual ethnic groups in 2011 is not available.
+Estimates from before and after 2011 may not be consistent, and data for individual ethnic groups in 2011 is not available.

 The figures on this page are based on survey data.
 Find out more about: